Ask for a carer’s assessment

 Ask about aids, adaptations and technology

 Different types of equipment or home adaptations can make your life easier and help the person you’re looking after to stay safe and independent.
-If the council assesses them as needing an aid or minor adaptation (one that costs less than £1,000 to install), the council must provide this for free.
+If their council assessment shows that they need an aid or minor adaptation (one that costs less than £1,000 to install), the council must provide this for free.
 There may be grants available for larger adaptations.
 Read our factsheet Adapting your home to stay independent for more information.

 You may be able to get telecare as part of a package from your council or you may have to pay for it privately.
 Contact the Disabled Living Foundation for information about what may be available.

 You need to know that care would be put in place quickly in an emergency – for example, if you became ill or had to go into hospital.
 If the person you care for receives help from the council, emergency plans should be included in their care and support plan.
 If not, you can create one by writing down: